ubco-cmps/data301_course/notes/setup/install_ds_stack_mac.md

 ### Clone your first repository on your computer!

-Open a GitBash Terminal window, and then run the following command:
+Open a Terminal window, and then run the following command:

 ```
 git clone https://github.com/data301-2021-winter1/test.git